-Silicone Polisher - Black Barrel Set - Set of 4 grit.
-Use to remove scratches and refine surfaces and edges.
+Silicone Polisher - Black Barrel Set - Set of 4 Use to remove scratches and refine surfaces and edges.
 Use after white (coarse) grit.
 Silicone is not as flexible as Superflex

 How to Use Silicone Polishing Points